Family of Gediminas: Sons

 Narimantas was the second son of Gediminas.
 He was baptized as Gleb and went on to rule Pinsk, Polotsk, and – as his patrimony by invitation of Novgorod's nobles – Ladoga, Oreshek and Korela.
 He initiated a tradition of Lithuanian mercenary service north of Novgorod on the Swedish border that lasted until Novgorod's fall to Moscow in 1477 and helped keep Moscow at bay.
 In 1345 Narimantas became the strongest supporter of his deposed brother Jaunutis and went to Jani Beg, Khan of the Golden Horde, to ask for support against Algirdas and Kęstutis.
 There are rumors that Narimantas married a Tatar princess, but they lack credibility.
 After a few years the brothers reconciled, and it is believed that Narimantas led the Battle of Strėva in the name of Algirdas and died there.
-He left behind three to five sons who founded Russian princely families, including Kurakin and Galitzine.
+He left behind three to five sons who founded Russian princely families, including Kurakins and Golitsyns.

 Karijotas was baptized as Mikhail and inherited Navahrudak in Black Ruthenia.
 In 1348 he was sent by Algirdas to Khan Jani Beg to negotiate a coalition against the Teutonic Knights, but was handed over to Moscow for ransom.
 He died about 1363.
 It is uncertain how many children he had: the number varies between four and nine.